layonthehorn/Adventure-Game/README.md

 - go {location}: How you change rooms.
 - save: How you save your game.
 - hint: Gives you a hint towards finishing the game.
+- help: Prints this list of commands.
+- stat: Prints stats on commands used.
 - end: Exit game and will ask to save or not.

 ### Credits